joelouthan/theologic.us/content/posts/x2020-03-15-a-life-of-compromise.md

 ---
-title: 'A Life of Compromise: Prelude'
+title: 'A Life of Compromise, A Prelude'
 author: Joseph Louthan
 type: post
 publishDate: 2020-03-15